Batley Carr

-Batley Carr, West Yorkshire, England is a district partly in Dewsbury and partly in Batley, on the way to Dewsbury, along the A652, Bradford Road.
-Historically part of the West Riding of Yorkshire, the population is about 3,740.
-Crime is around the national average.
+Batley Carr is a district which includes parts of Dewsbury and Batley in West Yorkshire, England.

-Batley Carr housed the workers from the mills of Dewsbury, Batley and Batley Carr.
-As the settlement expanded, with the growth of textiles, there was a necessity for its own railway station (Staincliffe and Batley Carr railway station).
-The red brick station master's house still stands but is now a private residence.
+Batley Carr housed workers from the mills of Dewsbury and Batley.
+As the settlement expanded with the growth of the textile industry, it gained its own railway station, Staincliffe and Batley Carr.
+The red brick station master's house still stands, but is now a private residence.

-However, Batley Carr has since dwindled in size and now only has a post office, a few shops (mainly takeaways) and some remaining factories including the British Beds haulage depot.
-It is near the nightclub 'The Frontier'.
-Public houses and working men's clubs are still popular.

 Shannon Matthews, who disappeared from Dewsbury Moor on 19 February 2008, was found alive on 14 March 2008 in Lidgate Gardens, Batley Carr.